faustvg/faustvg/README.md

 ## 💻 Projects
 **Time Series Forecasting Hybrid Model**
-Whipped up a Python model blending stats, heuristics, and neural networks for spot-on predictions.
+Use Python Time Series for blending statistical models, heuristics, and neural networks for predictions

 **Machine Learning Stellar Classification**
-Coded a Python ML model to classify stars—space vibes!
+Python Machine Learning project, use of classifications ML models for classification of Stellar Objects

 **Air Quality Stats in Mexico**
-Dug into air quality data with *Excel* and *Minitab* to predict trends.
+Analyze Mexico's air quality data using Excel and Minitab for forecasting.
 ---

 ## 🏆 Tournaments